3 Reasons To Buy Lyft Stock

 Northcoast has a Buy rating on Lyft with a $60 price target.

-M&A Possible For Lyft
+M&A Possible For LYFT

 Autonomous vehicles are all the rage in the ride-hailing business, with both Uber and Lyft working toward autonomous technology.